shomiller/shomiller.github.io/_posts/2026-04-01-pitt-computing.md

 make
 ~~~

+To check the FastJet installation, compile and run the `short-example.cc` script on FastJet's website: (https://fastjet.fr/quickstart.html).
-Later we can try to interface these with MadGraph, or just run them step-by-step individually.
+Later we can try to interface Pythia8 and Delphes with MadGraph, or just run them step-by-step individually.

 ### Running Jobs with SLURM: